forbes110/Awesome-Unofficial-Implementation-with-Explanations/README.md

     │   summary.md
     └───implementation/
         └───script.py
+`

+## Guidelines
+1. Be respectful and constructive when contributing.
+2. Always give credit to the original authors of the papers and cite them properly in your PRs.
+3. Follow the provided templates to ensure consistency and clarity.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.